 Are we stating the obvious?
 Yes and No

-Everyone has heard this advice before but you would be surprised to see a lot of purchasing policies which are full of pages and pages of legal and procurement jargons.
+Everyone has heard this advice before but you would be surprised to see a lot of purchasing policies that are full of pages and pages of legal and procurement jargon.

-So the obvious question is – for whom we are we writing this policy?
-Is this policy for purchasing team or is this policy for the employees of the company?
+So the obvious question is – for whom are we writing this policy?
+Is this policy for the purchasing team or is this policy for the employees of the company?

-Here are few suggestions on keeping the purchasing policy simple
+Here are a few suggestions on keeping the purchasing policy simple

 Keep the purchasing policy as short as possible.
 How short?

 We would recommend not more than 6-8 pages.
 That should be sufficient to communicate all you have to say about your purchasing policies.
 We don’t have any scientific data to prove this but based on our experience, this seems to be the optimum length.